limkokhole/pinterest-downloader/README.md

       -ua, --update-all     Update all folders in current directory recursively based on theirs urls-pinterest-downloader.urls.
 New
                            section will not downlaod.
-New board may download if previously download by username Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re-download.
+New board may download if previously download by username.
+Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re- download.
 Not recommend to use -c at all.
       -es, --exclude-section
                                 Exclude sections if download from username or board.
       -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY